cml2377/dev-profile-generator/README.md

 # Developer Profile Generator

-*[Click here!](https://cml2377.github.io/dev-profile-generator/) - This is a link to my developer profile generator.
+This is my developer profile generator.
 It is a command-line application that dynamically generates a PDF profile from a GitHub username.
 The application will be invoked with the following command:

 ```sh
 node index.js
 ```

+This requires some node packages, be sure to use npm install after downloading this generator.

 ## Description

 The user will be prompted for a favorite color, which will be used as the background color for cards.